 Adult stem cells are responsible for producing all the new cells used to replace old and damaged tissues.
 Various types of adult stem cells stay active throughout your lifetime, replicating and developing specific tissues as needed.

-Your own adult stem cells can be extracted, concentrated, and then injected into the injured tendon.
+The best source of mesenchymal stem cells comes from the Wharton’s jelly.
+It is extracted, concentrated, and then injected into the injured tendon.
 Following an injection, the stem cells go to work doing their natural job: regenerating new tendon tissue.
 Stem cells also release growth factors that stimulate healing, reduce inflammation, and help relieve your pain.

 Tendons are often slow to heal, but the process goes quicker, the restored tendon is stronger, and you regain optimal tendon strength with stem cell injections.
 To schedule an appointment to treat tendon injuries, call Renewed Life Stem Cell Clinic or book an appointment online.